Explore Our Trades

 Insulator - Heat and FrostRed Seal Trade

-Insulators apply different kinds of insulating materials to mechanical systems such as plastics, tanks, vessels, and HVAC systems to prevent the passage of heat, cold, vapour, moister, sound, or fire.
+Insulators apply different kinds of insulating materials to mechanical systems such as plastics, tanks, vessels, and HVAC systems to prevent the passage of heat, cold, vapour, moisture, sound, or fire.
 They also spray insulating materials and install fireproofing and fire stop systems.
 They typically work in commercial or industrial settings such as gas plants, refineries, hospitals, schools, and convention centres.

 PlumberRed Seal Trade